 The tests performed were:

-3. continuation and consistency of ink flow during writing
+- Continuity and consistency of ink flow during writing

 Ink on Paper

 Ink not only moves in fountain pens but also on paper.
 And papers come in a wide variation.
-Therefore, I referred to chemical filter paper, which is guaranteed in porosity, chemical neutrality and a certain surface quality.
+Therefore, I referred to chemical filter paper, which is guaranteed in porosity, chemical neutrality and certain a surface quality.

 In order to obtain some measurable information on ink’s behaviour on paper, I developed two more devices.